-What are Their Lives Like?
+What Are Their Lives Like?

 A typical Maninka meal consists of steamed rice covered with a spicy stew of vegetables and meat or fish.
 Mangoes, bananas, oranges, papayas, and cashews add balance to their diet.

-What are Their Needs?
+What Are Their Needs?

-* Pray for the effectiveness of the Jesus film among the Maninka.
+Pray for the effectiveness of the JESUS Film and gospel recordings among the Maninka.